Sales 855.945.7921 | Support 888.277.8514 |

 You may have yet to secure your next round of funding, but you should be confident and assume that you will.
 Include details of how you plan to execute activities using future grant funds.

-If your project is a long-term one, mention how your organization plans on sustaining the project, its anticipated outcomes, or further iterations of the project.
-It shows your grantor that you’re already thinking ahead and your organization is ready for another round of funding.
+If your project is long-term, mention how your organization plans to sustain it, its anticipated outcomes, or further iterations of the project.
+This will show your grantor that you’re already thinking ahead and that your organization is ready for another round of funding.

 Did You Know We Have a Native Integration With Sage Intacct?